 Trope Namer: The color "Alice blue" is named for the color of a dress worn by his daughter.
 Also, he's the reason we call them Teddy Bears.

-‹bermensch: His eyeglasses and moustache are even vaguely Nietzscheian.
+‹bermensch: A strong willed man who challenges the status quo of his day.
+His eyeglasses and mustache are even vaguely Nietzscheian.

 T.R. was played by Tom Berenger in the 1997 miniseries The Rough Riders, which was also written and directed by John Milius.